 Prague is a popular city among tourists, and one of the most popular things to do is cross Charles Bridge, enjoying the views of the river on either side.
 But it’s difficult to cross, and even harder to get pictures, in the middle of the day when it is filled with other visitors.
 If you want to really enjoy it, start early at sunrise – this was what I did and there was hardly another soul on the bridge.
 Plus the lighting was just gorgeous for photos.

 Take a free walking tour

+I recommend doing this as one of your first activities to get an overview of the city and get to know the layout of the city.
 I did this on my second day and didn’t get nearly as much out of it, having already stumbled across most of the sights day one (it’s an easy city to get around).
 Sandemans run free walking tours in English and Spanish every hour in the Old Town Square.
 I’d recommend reserving ahead through their website to guarantee a spot during your chosen hour.

 It lasts about three hours and takes you through the main parts of the Old Town, across to the New Town, and then back up past Old Town to visit the Jewish Quarter.
 Our tour guide also had some handy tips along the way, like pointing out where the ‘good’ exchange bureau is and the best corner shops are.